Information Systems Management (ISM)

 Prerequisite(s): MIS 525* or ISM 525*

-ISM 644 IT Policy and Strategy 3 Credit Hours
+ISM 644 IT Strategies and Opportunities 3 Credit Hours

 This course provides an overview and an understanding of the issues involved in the strategic management of the information technology (IT) and information systems (IS) of an organization and the development of organizational strategies and polices considering environmental constraints.
 A broad range of issues and problems associated with the information assets of the organization and their alignment with the strategic goals of the organization is examined.
 An example of topics covered might include: ethical, privacy, and social issues arising within the new information environment; current laws and currently proposed laws and their implications; competition and monopoly in software and hardware markets; and online content and access.
 Since the course focuses on current issues, the reading each week consists of basic text chapters as well as readings contributed by the professor and class.
 These readings will change to reflect the dynamic environment of IT/IS.
 The course prepares students for IT strategy and policy analysis and development.
 Coursework includes extensive reading, seminar participation, case analysis, research projects, and examinations.